Flag of Alaska: Origin

 Benny looked to the sky for the symbols he included in his design.
 Choosing the familiar constellation he looked for every night before going to sleep at the orphanage, he submitted this description with it:

-Benny Benson holding his flag design.

 The blue field is for the Alaska sky and the forget-me-not, an Alaskan flower.
 The North Star is for the future state of Alaska, the most northerly in the Union.
-The dipper is for the Great Bear—symbolizing strenth [sic].
+The dipper is for the Great Bear—symbolizing strength [sic].